API Testing Approaches and Tools: Postman, Rest Assured, JMeter, and more

 Verifying the status code to be 201 via Postman

 Postman advantages.
-The tool supports many integrations.
-It has a friendly UI for constructing requests and reading responses, which allows for creating automated tests quite fast.
-Postman runs on local machines, so you can stay in control of your data.
+The tool is praised for ease of use and speed, tons of features, and many integrations.
+It has a friendly UI for constructing requests and reading responses, allowing automated tests to be created quickly.
+Postman runs on local machines so that you can stay in control of your data.
 Using its command-line tool Newman, you can integrate these tests in continuous integration (CI) environments.

 Requests, an open-source Python HTTP library, was released under the Apache2 License with the aim of simplifying HTTP requests.